US STOCKS-Wall St gains on deal activity, energy shares rally

 NEW YORK, March 9 U.S. stocks were mostly higher

-in almost two months, as well as two straight weeks of declines
+almost two months, as well as two straight weeks of declines for

 The S&P 500 is about 2 percent below its record closing